Fine leather will protect your iPhone 12 Pro Max in style

 Best versatility: Le Marche Detachable Wallet CaseStaff Pick

-Here is an attractive, versatile case that is crafted from soft, genuine leather that feels delicious to hold on to.
-The detachable folio portion can be attached or detached easily using a built-in magnet, so it can instantly transform your iPhone into a wallet.
+Here is an attractive, versatile case crafted from soft, genuine leather that feels delicious to hold on to.
+The detachable folio portion can be attached easily using a built-in magnet, so it can instantly transform your iPhone 12 Pro Max into a wallet.
 The folio can also be folded into a handy phone stand for hands-free viewing.

 The original: Apple Leather Case with MagSafe

-The beauty of the new cases that are being produced by Apple is built-in MagSafe compatibility.
-This leather case will work perfectly with all MagSafe accessories, including the MagSafe Wallet, which comes in the same bright color options as the Apple Leather Case.
+The beauty of the new cases that Apple is producing is built-in MagSafe compatibility.
+This leather case will work perfectly with all of the best MagSafe accessories, including the MagSafe Wallet, which comes in the same bright color options as the Apple Leather Case.

 Best value: Salawat PU Leather Case

-For a nice leather look on a budget, the Salawat PU Leather Case delivers the classy look and feel of leather without the expensive price tag.
+For a nice leather look on a budget, the Salawat PU Leather Case delivers leather's classy look and feel without the expensive price tag.
 This case incorporates tough TPU bumpers alongside the PU leather exterior to protect against most drops, dents, and scratches.

 Best protection: OtterBox Strada Series